edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 This will allow mocking the HttpClient's response by taking control of the HttpMessageHandler(s) that is(are) used by the HttpClient(s) registered on the Startup.

-The mocking of the http response happens within the test server, without any outgoing http call actually happening, and that's why this method was named in process as oposed to the [out-of-process http response mocking method]().
+The mocking of the http response happens within the test server, without any outgoing http call actually happening, and that's why this method was named in process as oposed to the [out-of-process http response mocking method](http-mocking-out-of-process.md).

+For more information see [mocking HttpClient's responses using in-process vs out-of-process](http-mocking-in-process-vs-out-of-process.md).

 ## Motivation

-I want to be able to do integration tests as defined in [introduction to integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?#introduction-to-integration-tests).
+I want to be able to do integration tests as defined in [introduction to integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?#introduction-to-integration-tests) and the scenario I want to test includes outgoing http calls made by the `HttpClient`.

-When doing those types of tests you need to be able to [inject mock services](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1#inject-mock-services).
+When doing these types of tests you need to be able to [inject mock services](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?#inject-mock-services).
 The docs explain how to do this.
 And when it comes to HttpClient calls it means you have two choices:

 * Use a typed HttpClient and inject a mock for that type
 * [Mock the IHttpClientFactory](http://anthonygiretti.com/2018/09/06/how-to-unit-test-a-class-that-consumes-an-httpclient-with-ihttpclientfactory-in-asp-net-core/)